This easy 7-Ingredient Vegan Gluten-free Peanut Butter Cookie recipe is made with all-purpose gluten-free flour, no refined sugar, and is oil-free.

 - Chocolate chips – add 1/3 cup dark chocolate chips at the same time you add the flour and combine.

 - Paleo peanut butter cookies – this recipe uses grain-free flour and unrefined sugar.
-Consequently, it’s a paleo-approved recipe too if you replace the peanut butter by sunflower seed butter or almond butter!
-Most of the time peanut butter is on the grey zone for paleo eaters so these are two paleo-friendly options to turn this recipe into paleo cookies.
+Consequently, it’s a paleo-approved recipe if you replace the peanut butter with sunflower seed butter or almond butter!
+Most of the time, peanut butter is in the grey zone for paleo eaters, so these are two paleo-friendly options to turn this recipe into paleo cookies.